juju/docs/src/en/getting-started.md

 </table>

 After you press "Deploy changes" you can adjust your model name.
-You will then need to decide which cloud you want to use.
+You will then be asked which cloud you want to apply the model towards.

+!!!
+Note:
+    Driving Juju from the command line client would require us to inform Juju about credentials at model-creation time.
+JAAS allows for a slight change in workflow in this respect.

 ## Adding credentials

 After selecting a cloud, a form will appear for submitting your credentials to